 Q1: How do I know if I have a valid board-approved contract?

 Visit Legistar.
-Enter organization's name (case sensitive) in search field and search for prior agreements by "Agreement or Contract" or "All Types".
+Enter organization's name (case sensitive) in search field and search "All Years" for prior agreements by "Agreement or Contract" or "All Types".
 If none exist, you do not have a current formal agreement with OUSD.

 Review dates.
 Determine whether or not agreement covers the current school year.
 If not, you do not have a current formal agreement with OUSD.
 If unsure about your status, email Martin.Young@ousd.org, to discuss your contract status.